drclaw1394/perl-socket-more-resolver/README.md

 - Utilises your systems `getaddrinfo` and `getnameinfo`

-    Gives the results you would expect from your system configuration
+    Gives the results you would expect from your system configuration.

-- Pure Perl

-    Uses core Perl [Socket](https://metacpan.org/pod/Socket).
-If [Socket::More::Lookup](https://metacpan.org/pod/Socket%3A%3AMore%3A%3ALookup) is available it will be used instead.

 - Threadless Self Managed Worker Pool

-    The non blocking and asynchronous behaviour is achieved with a fully contained and self managing worker pool, no threaded Perl required) and optimised for low memory usage and DNS queries.
+    The non blocking and asynchronous behaviour is achieved with a fully contained and self managing worker pool, (no threaded Perl required) and optimised for low memory usage and DNS queries.

-# Limitations and Features to be explored
+# MOTIVATION

+I wanted a simple way of doing asynchronous name/address lookups that works with local mDNS and local system configuration.

+# LIMITATIONS AND FEATURES TO BE EXPLORED

 - Future/Promise API

-    Make a version of getaddrinfo to return Futures/Promises instead of using callbacks, because people like those.
+    Make a version of getaddrinfo/getnameinfo to return Futures/Promises instead of using callbacks, because people like those.

 - Internal mDNS Resolver

-    The worker pool works very well for fast DNS lookups, however mDNS lookups take up to 5 seconds (by design), when a name is unkown.
-This can easily saturate the worker pool if you ask multiple 'wrong names' quickly
+    The worker pool works very well for fast DNS lookups, however mDNS lookups take up to 5 seconds (by design), when a name is unknown.
+This can easily saturate the worker pool if you ask multiple 'wrong names' quickly.
+Due to the local nature of the mDNS, a standalone event based resolver could solve this.. for the future

 # USAGE

-The resolver is designed to work with or without an event loop with as little fuss as possible.
-Import your event loop first, if using one, then this module:
+The resolver is designed to work **with** or **without** an event loop with as little fuss as possible.
+Import your event loop first, if using one, then this
+module:

 ```perl
 #use AnyEvnet; #use IO::Async; #use Mojo::IOLoop